Aged between 16 and 19 years benefits and support

 For information about looking for work see Work Redbridge.

-You can only claim Housing Benefit if:
+You can only make a new claim for Housing Benefit to help with your rent if:

 Parent’s Learning Allowance